ShivangeeNagar/Complete_CICD_Project/README.md

-This is a Complete CICD Devops project where I have successfully deployed SpringBoot Java application,  used Jenkins for to design the continous integration pipeline and argo CD for the CD pipline
+This is a Complete CICD Devops project where I have successfully deployed SpringBoot Java application,  using Jenkins to design the continous integration pipeline and argo CD for CD process.

-Components of my project-
+These are the important Components of my project-

 Source Code - GitHub